campaul/testr.js/README.md

 ## Generating Reports

-Reports are pre-rolled DOM elements that can be added to a web page.
+Reports are pre-rolled DOM elements that can be easily added to a web page.
-If you want to create pretty test report pages, include testr.css.
+If you want to create pretty test report pages, include `testr.css`.

 ```javascript
 document.body.appendChild(media.report());